Refinishing furniture with an electric sander is SO easy, low-mess, and hassle-free. Here’s the absolute best sander for furniture restoration.

 TACKLIFE Mouse Sander – PMS01A

-This sander has an ergonomic design much like it’s contemporaries but the top allows you to get a better, more even grip than others.
-The main feature of this sander is it’s high-performance dust collection which traps the vast majority of dust, even allowing you to sand indoors.
+This sander has an ergonomic design much like its contemporaries but the top allows you to get a better, more even grip than others.
+The main feature of this sander is its high-performance dust collection which traps the vast majority of dust, even allowing you to sand indoors.

 The sander runs at 12,000 RPM with 1.1 amps of power.
 It even comes with an assortment of sandpaper pads.
 This palm sander also has an adaptor to a vacuum hose in addition to the filter bag.
 This is a very flexible and compact sander that allows comfortable sanding of furniture pieces with very little mess.
 You can find it in your local hardware store or Home Depot.

-The Best Detail Sander for Furniture, 2020
+The Overall Best Sander for Furniture Restoration, 2024

-The TACKLIFE MOUSE SANDER (PMS01A) has more than enough features to sand and refinish even the most detailed furniture projects.
+The Black and Decker 1.2 Amp Detail Sander has more than enough features to sand and refinish even the most detailed furniture projects.
 The grip placement allows for comfortable and even sanding of furniture surfaces because of the weight distribution.

-Unlike some of the hand sanders in it’s class, it does not offer a removable tip for detail areas but I find this is a plus because these tips often times break off easily.
+Unlike some of the hand sanders in its class, it does not offer a removable tip for detail areas but I find this is a plus because these tips oftentimes break off easily.
 Also, the standard tip is angled enough to get into small spaces on its own.

 Also, you’ll notice it comes with a vacuum cleaner adapter for attachment to any vacuum cleaner.